 Typically, if your product isn't complicated, you will need to give us at least 2D files showing its basic dimensions, tolerances and weight so that we can calculate the cost of the material.
 We will require 3D files for more complex parts.
 Design files are available in several formats and it is not really important which format we receive.
 Step files are generally fine.

 Die casting factories can be found just about anywhere in China depending on the environmental restraints imposed by the Chinese government in that area.
+Your best bet is to work with an experienced China sourcing agent.
+An agent with boots on the ground in China will be a huge benefit when it comes to finding suppliers and managing production.

 Tooling is the process of designing and engineering the tools you will need to manufacture your product.
 These include cutting tools, jigs and fixtures and dies.
 The tooling cost for the die cast process can range from a few hundred dollars for small simple tools to hundreds of thousands of dollars for larger more complex tools.